dinalamdany/slang/manual.md

 ### Semicolon
 Used to separate statement and expression in a for loop.
 Used at the end of every statement.

+### Colon
+Colons are used specificially for property lists when declaring an object.

 ## Comments
 Multiline comments in Slang start with /* and terminate with the next */.
 Multiline comments do not nest.